massimiliano-mantione/fftt/implementation.md

 ```
 - source:
   id: "node-name"
-  path: "relative/path/to/directory"
+  path: "relative-or-absolute/path/to/directory"
   files: glob-set
 ```

-It imports the files specified by `files`, from the path `path` (relative to the build file), into the value identified by `id` in the build graph.
+It imports the files specified by `files`, from the path `path`, into the value identified by `id` in the build graph.
+`path` can be relative to the build file or absolute (if it starts with a `/`).
+The path of a source node is the only place where a path can be interpreted as absolute.
 `files` can be absent, in which case the '\*' glob will be assumed.
 If `path` is absent this source node is supposed to be used as subgraph argument (see `import` below).